 Thank you for your interest in Ubuntoo.
 We’re excited that you’re here!
 To continue, you’ll need an account with us.

-In 2002 CreaCycle GmbH and the Fraunhofer Institute for Process Engineering and Packaging (IVV) in Germany combined their competencies in a cooperation aimed at Plastic/Raw-material Recycling with a solvent-based technology.
+In 2002 CreaCycle GmbH and the Fraunhofer Institute for Process Engineering and Packaging (IVV) in Germany combined their competencies in a cooperation aimed at Plastic Recycling with a solvent-based technology.

 CreaCycle GmbH designs tailored CreaSolv® Formulations for specific CreaSolv® Processesdeveloped by Fraunhofer IVV (CreaSolv® is a registered trademark of CreaCycle GmbH).CreaCycle is specialized in the application of solvents with the lowest possible risk potential for users and environment, in order to enable a safe Circular Economy.

 The steps of this process are:

 Dissolution - After sorting by polymer type the plastic waste is shredded and dissolved in a vessel with a tailored CreaSolv® Formulation.
-The target polymer and certain impurities dissolve.
+The target polymer and imbedded impurities dissolve.

 Cleaning - Insoluble impurities are separated to produce a clear solution.
 The impurities will be waste-handled or can be recycled if they contain valuable substances.

 Precipitation - By changing the solubility property of the solution only the polymer drops out and can be regained when imbedded hazardous impurities stay in solution.

-Extrusion - The dried recycled polymer is extruded into new polymer granulates with similar properties like the virgin material, thus allowing it to be used in the original application.
+Extrusion - The dried recycled polymer is processed to new polymer granulates with similar properties like the virgin material, thus allowing it to be re-used in the original application.

 Distillation - The solution is collected and distilled in order to recycle the CreaSolv® Formulation.
 The remaining insoluble impurities are collected to be waste-handled or recycled if they contain valuable substances.

 Regeneration - The recycled CreaSolv® Formulation is re-used for the dissolution of plastic waste.

 The volume of solvents used is very small in relation to the processed plastic (<1%), because the CreaSolv® Formulation is run in a closed-circuit and routinely recycled, whereas the relatively small volume of impurities is separated and concentrated.
 With its energy balance this process performs very well in environmental impact assessment studies (47% lower CO2 foodprint vs. incineration with energy recovery).
 The smallest plant has a capacity between 2-4.000 tons annually.